Erkaman/Awesome-CUDA/README.md

   paper describes an approach where the data is split into blocks, and then every thread is assigned a block and does RLE on that block.

+* [Efficient Stream Compaction on Wide SIMD Many-Core Architectures](http://www.cse.chalmers.se/~uffe/streamcompaction.pdf) - The paper that the chag::pp library is based on.

 * [Histogram calculation in CUDA](http://developer.download.nvidia.com/compute/cuda/1.1-Beta/x86_website/projects/histogram64/doc/histogram.pdf) - This article explains how a histogram can be calculated in CUDA.